 No. The Trinity One application is normally available in early February.
 You can apply to the Trinity One Program prior to receiving an offer of admission from the University of Toronto.
 We actually recommend submitting your application prior to the final deadline as applications will be assessed in rounds.
 As soon as you are admitted by the Faculty of Arts & Science we can process your application to the Trinity One Program.
 Some streams fill up quicker than others, so it is recommended you complete your application earlier.

 There are other First-Year Foundation Programs at the other colleges at the University of Toronto.
-You are allowed to apply to as many of the Ones Programs as you wish, but can only accept an offer from one of the Colleges.
+You are allowed to apply to as many of the Ones Programs as you wish (offered by the colleges and the Munk School), but can only accept one offer.
 Please note: If you receive an offer from the Trinity One Program after you’ve accepted an offer from another Ones Program, you can still accept your Trinity One offer.
 All you need to do is decline your original offer by contacting the program office of the other Ones program.
+You are also eligible to take other seminar courses, provided they do not list Trinity One as an exclusion.

 Admission to Trinity One is based on your academic performance as well as your Trinity One application, which includes both a video and essay component.
 We encourage applicants from diverse learning experiences and those from historical and current underrepresented populations to apply.